IllSmithDa/studyGraphQL/graphQL_5_server.md

       }
     }

-    b. new Query specific for User is created and used to get the field that is of another Type We can now query for favorite movies in the front end.
+    b. new Query specific for User is created and used to get the field that is of another Type.
+We can now query for favorite movies in the front end.

+  4. In the sandbox, we can create a operation to fetch the specific user using this syntax

     e.g
+    query findUser($userId: ID!) {
       user(id: $userId) {
+        friends {
           name
-      age
+        }
+        nationality
+      }
+    }

+    a. make sure to include the userId variable in the bottom section of the apollo-server query sandbox

+    e.g
+    {
+      "userId": 1
+    }

+      a. setting userId to 1

+    e.g
+    qeury getAllUsers {
+      users {
+        id
+        nationality
-      favoritemovies {
+        friends {
           name
-        isInTheaters
         }
       }
+    }
+      a.
+This query in the sandbox needs to variables because it is simply retrieve a list of all users so no argument such as 'Id' is required